HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <li>a family name only (no given name); AND</li>
 <li>preferred set to false; AND</li>
 <li>a name source (e.g. a birth certificate – ‘BRCT’)</li></td>
-<td>Input: An application can add a name to the patient record <br />
-Output: The name is added to the patient record <br />
+<td>Input: A fictitious name with name parts described can be added to the patient record <br />
-Output: The name is presented to the user with all name parts</td>
+Output: The name is presented to the user with appropraite name parts populated</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-$add-name-3</td>
 <td>application can add a name to a patient record</td>
-<td>Add a nem to the selected NHI from list above with:
+<td>Add a name to the selected NHI from list above with:
 <li>a given name only (no family name); AND</li>
 <li>preferred set to false; AND</li>
 <li>a name source (e.g. a birth certificate – ‘BRCT’)</li></td>
-<td>Input: An application can add a name to the patient record <br />
-Output: The name is added to the patient record <br />
+<td>Input: A fictitious name with name parts described can be added to the patient record <br />
-Output: The name is presented to the user with all name parts</td>
+Output: The name is presented to the user with appropraite name parts populated</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-$replace-name-1</td>
-<td>application can set the patients preferred name</td>
+<td>application can replace a name with the patients preferred name</td>
 <td>Replace a non-preferred name on a selected NHI from list above with a fictitious name that includes:
 <li>a family name; AND</li>
 <li>a given name; AND</li>